ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing

-The fuzzer resolves this uncertainty by assigning an appropriate MMIO model to each MMIO read.
-The model will map the read to a data value expected by the firmware binary, peripheral specifications, etc. Then, the read will retrieve the data value upon its execution by the fuzzer.
-The above mapping process consumes fuzzer-generated random bytes if the model is multivalued.
-Note that a multivalued model is not necessarily stateful, and vice versa.
-Take the MMIO models in Listings~\ref{lst:fwmods} and \ref{lst:efmods} as examples.
-Fuzzware and \nameS generate these models when testing the Steering Control firmware from P2IM \cite{p2im}.
-Both models describe the firmware's reads from the MMIO register at 0x400e0818.
-Fuzzware's model indicates in its name the common instruction address of these reads, while \name's indicates the common type of their IRQ contexts.
-Fuzzware's model is multivalued but stateless.
-It consumes one random byte 0x$XY$ to map each modeled read to the data value 0x000000$XY$. \name's model is multivalued and \textbf{stateful}, containing 16 single-valued stateful models.
-It consumes one random byte $Z$ upon each model (re)selection, computes $z = Z \bmod 17$, and maps subsequent modeled reads one-on-one to data values in the $z$-th single-valued model. \name's model is also \textbf{adaptable}.
-Its later single-valued models are generated in its later runs and represent richer syntax/semantics of the modeled MMIO data than its earlier single-valued models.
+Fuzzware and \nameS generate the MMIO models shown in Listings~\ref{lst:fwmods} and~\ref{lst:efmods} when testing the Steering Control firmware from P2IM \cite{p2im}.
+Both models admit multiple values and describe firmware reads from the MMIO register at 0x400e0818.
+Fuzzware names its model after the common instruction address of these reads; \nameS names its model after the common type of their IRQ contexts.
+Fuzzware models each of these reads independently by consuming a random byte 0x$XY$ and returning 0x000000$XY$ for that read. \nameS models these reads \textbf{collectively} with 16 single-valued models of their returned data chunk.
+It consumes one random byte $Z$ and computes $z = Z \bmod 17$ to select the $z$-th single-valued model.
+The subsequent reads will retrieve the data chunk specified by that model.
+Moreover, \name's model is \textbf{adaptive}.
+Its later single-valued models are generated in its later runs and capture richer syntax/semantics of the modeled data chunk.